Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Data

 The UMD Reddit Suicidality Dataset~\cite{shing2018expert} was collect from anonymous discussion forums in \url{Reddit.com}.
 It contains posts of 620 users in the training set and 245 users in the testing set sampled from 11,128 users in the subreddit ``SuicideWatch'' and 11,129 users in other subreddits.
 It is annotated by crowdsourcing workers and human experts via a crowdsourced platform, referring to the original paper for annotations' details.
 The suicide risk is scaled to four levels, i.e., no risk(a), low(b), moderate(c), and severe risk(d).
 It also provides coarse labels where no risk and low risk are given the label of 0, moderated, and severe risk are labeled as 1, together with the control group as the label of -1.

 This dataset was released as the CLPsych 2018 Shared Task~\cite{shing2018expert}, and then a new version of it acted as the CLPsych 2019 Shared Task~\cite{zirikly2019clpsych}.
-In this paper, we use to dataset derived from the UMD dataset in user-level four categories of suicide risk.
+This paper uses a dataset derived from the UMD dataset in user-level four categories of suicide risk.
 The statistical information of the dataset is illustrated in Tab.~\ref{tab:umd_info}.
 Besides, we include control users (labeled as ``None'') into this annotation set.

 We use the transformed labels from the raw label according to the original description of this dataset.
 Specifically, raw labels of ``c'' or ``d'' are transformed into 1, raw labels of ``a'' or ``b'' are transformed into 0, and the label of a control user is -1 by definition.
 We split the whole dataset into training, validation, and testing sets as listed in Table~\ref{tab:umd_used}.